Large deviations for systems with non-uniform structure: Consequences of Theorem

 \subsection{$\beta$-shifts and $S$-gap shifts}

 Our main examples are the $\beta$-shifts, the $S$-gap shifts, and their subshift factors.
-For all of these examples we can take $h(\CCC)=0$, and for the $\beta$-shifts (in \cite[Proposition 3.1]{CT2}) and $S$-gap shifts (in \S \ref{sec:Sgap}), we can show that $P(\CCC,\ph)<P(\ph)$ for all Bowen potentials $\ph$, which removes the need for the bounded range condition.
+For all of these examples we can take $h(\CCC)=0$, and for the $\beta$-shifts (in \cite[Proposition 3.1]{CT2}) and $S$-gap shifts (in \S \ref{sec:Sgap}), we can show that every Bowen potential satisfies

+which in turn implies $P(\CCC,\ph)<P(\ph)$ and removes the need for the bounded range condition.
 For factors of $\beta$-shifts and $S$-gap shifts, we do require the additional assumption \eqref{BR0} on the potential $\ph$ at present.